'The Decider': What Kennedy's legacy means for the Supreme Court's future

 After O'Connor retired in 2006, Kennedy essentially was left as the only swing vote on the court, giving his voice more prominence in an array of critical legal issues.

-In 2013 and 2015, Kennedy would write the majority opinions in a pair of key gay rights cases:
+In 2013 and 2015, Kennedy wrote the majority opinions in a pair of key gay rights cases:

-- He sided with the court's four liberal justices at the time, and wrote the 5-4 opinion in the U.S. v.
+- Siding with the court's four liberal justices, he wrote the 5-4 opinion in U.S. v.
 Windsor striking down a federal law that denied benefits to same-sex couples.

-- Kennedy again joined with the court's four liberal justices at that time, and wrote the opinion in Obergefell v.
-Hodges that deemed same-sex marriage a Constitutional right.
+- Kennedy again joined with the court's four liberal justices and wrote the opinion in Obergefell v.
+Hodges that deemed same-sex marriage a constitutional right.

 "It informed his enormous sensitivity to individual rights dealing with social and marital status," Turley said.
 "He would speak and write most profoundly and passionately when he was discussing the right to privacy and intimacy and dignity.
 It's something that resonated clearly and deeply within him."

-Turley added that Kennedy also felt those rulings — regarding the protection of individual rights — were not contrary to a conservative interpretation of the Constitution.
+Turley added that Kennedy also believed that those rulings — regarding the protection of individual rights — were not contrary to a conservative interpretation of the Constitution.

 "The protection of individual rights was part of the mandate of conservatives as much as it was for liberals on the court," Turley said.
 "That's what makes him a critical bridge figure."

-In 2010, Kennedy joined with the court's four conservative justices at the time and wrote the 5-4 ruling in Citizens United v.
+In 2010, Kennedy joined with the court's four conservative justices and wrote the 5-4 ruling in Citizens United v.
 FEC, a controversial case that deemed that the government could not put limits on political campaign spending by corporations.

 Kennedy "was a reliable vote and frequent opinion writer for traditional views of freedom of speech," said Frederick Schauer, a professor of law at the University of Virginia School of Law.

-While experts said they were surprised that Kennedy would decide to leave the court now, knowing that President Donald Trump will likely nominate someone more conservative, he was likely reassured by the president's pick last year of Neil Gorsuch.
+While experts said they were surprised that Kennedy would decide to leave the court now, knowing that President Donald Trump is likely to nominate someone more conservative, he was probably reassured by the president's pick last year of Neil Gorsuch.